Thursday, September 20, 2012

 I had the same problem with Christmas music.
 They sent me all the Bing Crosby, Nat King Cole, Barbara Streisand and Carpenters I could display, but precious little of anything I could sell.
 My first Christmas there, I sold out every piece of my R&B Christmas product (probably a grand total of about 12 pieces) by noon on Black Friday.
 Try as I may, I was never able to get any more in subsequent orders.

-The following year, I obtained several cases of the good stuff from a one stop.
+The following year, I obtained several cases of the good stuff from a One Stop.
 That lasted me to the end of Thanksgiving weekend.
-Eventually, I got it down and by my third year there, we were flush with Christmas music from the Temptations, Four Tops, Stevie Wonder, James Brown, Alexander O’Neal and any Motown titles I could get my hands on.
+Eventually, I got it down and by my third year there, we were flush with Christmas music from the Temptations, Four Tops, Stevie Wonder, James Brown, Alexander O’Neal, and any Motown titles I could get my hands on.
 Before I moved on, I was able to provide my successor a list of all the in-demand titles, with target stock levels.

 Next up, The Grind.